labgem/PANORAMA/docs/modeller/modeling.md

 This fictional system represents a defense mechanism composed of sensor, effector, and regulatory units.
 It models a modular system architecture using three functional units:

-- Detection unit (mandatory): Detects environmental signals or threats.
+- Sensor unit (mandatory): Detects environmental signals or threats.
     - ND-SensorA: mandatory — at least one detection family must be present.
     - ND-SensorB: accessory — may appear in some variants, enhancing specificity.
     - ND-Disruptor: forbidden — if present, disqualifies the system (may represent a mobile element or anti-system